bmurray/jsonincludes/README.md

 ```

 Note, any files that are included are using the current working directory.
 You may change this behavior by implementing the JsonData or JsonReader interfaces.
 See the _test.go file for details.
+Check the testdata directory for complete examples.

 ```go
 type testData struct {